RetroDECK/ES-DE/USERGUIDE-DEV.md

 #### Nintendo 64DD

 The Japan-only 64DD floppy disk addon for the Nintendo 64 is of limited use since there were almost no games released for it, but ES-DE still supports it.
+The setup below is applicable to both the regular n64 system and the specific n64dd system.

-The setup is quite particular and works differently between the two supported emulators ParaLLEl N64 and Mupen64Plus-Next.
+The setup is quite particular and works differently between the three supported emulators ParaLLEl N64, Mupen64Plus-Next and Rosalie's Mupen GUI.

+**ParaLLEl N64**

 For ParaLLEl N64, place a file named `64DD_IPL.bin` in the root of the RetroArch system directory.
 Refer to the RetroArch documentation if you're uncertain where this directory is located.

 This file which is commonly referred to as _Nintendo 64DD IPL v1.2_ or similar has to have an MD5 hash value of 8d3d9f294b6e174bc7b1d2fd1c727530 or it will not work.

 The final step is to enable the option _64DD Hardware_ in the ParaLLEl N64 core options inside RetroArch.
 Following this you should be able to launch games with the .ndd file extension, or such files compressed into .zip or .7z archives.

+**Mupen64Plus-Next**

 For Mupen64Plus-Next you should use the exact same IPL file as for ParaLLEl N64 but it has to be placed inside the Mupen64plus subdirectory in the RetroArch system directory.
 The file also has to be named `IPL.n64` instead of 64DD_IPL.bin.